barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-👋 Hi, Shenghao's here.
+👋 Hello!
+I'm Shenghao and welcome to my tech blog site.
+I develop and operate machine learning systems that serve users at scale.
+Outside work, I write about my journey of exploring the world of data science and technology.
+The topics that interest me include but are not limited to

-I'm a data scientist, an amateur photographer, and a chess fan.
-I write about my journey of exploring the world of data science and technology.
-Some fun facts about me
+* NLP: text classification, topic modeling, dependency parsing etc.

-* In my hometown, I have chance to experience a 50°C temperature difference between indoor and outdoor, during winter, of course.
+* Causual inference: uplift modeling, effectiveness optimization.
-* Right now I stay at a place where I can see a plane flying over my head every half an hour.
+* Geospatial analytics.

 ### Contact me